blu-rayy/blu-rayy/README.md

-# Hi!
-My Name is Kristian!
+# 👋 Hi!
+My Name is blu-rayy!
-- 👋 Hi, I’m @blu-rayy
 - 🌱 I’m currently learning and growing as the days go by
 - 💞️ I’m looking to collaborate with my peers, classmates, and maybe you!
 - 📫 How to reach me: kristiandavidbautista@gmail.com